postsharp/PostSharp.Documentation/conceptual/DeploymentConfiguration/Deployment/upgrade.md

 title: "Upgrading from a Previous Version of PostSharp"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
+summary: "The document provides detailed instructions on how to upgrade from a previous version of PostSharp, including upgrading PostSharp Tools for Visual Studio and solutions from PostSharp 3 or later and PostSharp 2."
 ---
 # Upgrading from a Previous Version of PostSharp